elwyn-chow/cybersecurity_homework/homework_week14/answers.md

     - **Question:** Did you see any obvious confirmation of a login?
 (Y/N)

 Not obvious.
-It generated a 302 (redirect) status.
-From the response, we can see that it will redirect to http://localhost:8081/wp-admin/ which is a page authenticated users can use.
+It generated a [302](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/302) (redirect) status.
+From the [response](3_1_response.txt)'s Location field, we can see that it will redirect to http://localhost:8081/wp-admin/ which is a page authenticated users can use.

 curl --form "log=Ryan" --form "pwd=123456" http://localhost:8081/wp-login.php --verbose